nikki-lea/gaming-pc-2020/README.md

 **EEPROM**: Electrically erasable programmable read only memory.
 XMP, or extreme memory profiles, are higher performance specs placed into RAM.

+### GPU
+**NVIDIA CUDA Cores** / **AMD Stream processors**: Render low level coding into graphics, where rendering is done in parallel across the cores.

+**Clock speed**: Cycles per second that each core can perform.

+**TFLOPs**: Trillion floating point operations per second.
+Interestingly enough architectures are moving to bisecting calculations across cores based on integer vs floating point, making this metric a little less relevant.
+It's also heavily influenced by other hardware, such as available RAM, and CPU clock speed.
+In the Ampere architecture, half the cores are dedicated floating point cores, whereas half can handle either floating point or integer operations.
+In theory, depending on the game, if mostly integer calculations are involved, it a 3080 could perform similarly to a 2080.

+**Memory**: GPUs have their own memory as well, where you need at least 8GB for gaming.

 Links for later: